LeyCod/LeyCod/README.md

 ### - I'm currently...

 - Giving my best to become a Full Stack Developer with the help of 4Geeks Academy.
+- Looking for my first job as Developer.
 - Improving my programming skills.
-- Learning new languajes and tools.
+- Learning new languages and tools.

 ---